 The index measures the affordability of a median-priced, existing single-family home for a median-income-earning family.
 An index of 100 represents the point where an average family’s income is exactly enough to qualify for such a home, with a 20 percent down payment and mortgage payments at 25 percent of the family’s gross income.

-“A higher housing affordability index rate translates to greater purchasing power for households that qualify to buy a home,” said Arvest Mortgage senior vice president Todd White.
+“A higher housing affordability index rate translates to greater purchasing power for households that qualify to buy a home,” said an Arvest spokesperson.
 “This is the first time that the national index has crossed the two hundred mark, which means that the average family has about double the income needed to purchase a median-priced home.”

 While individual markets may have indexes that vary from the national average, it is more affordable to buy a home than rent in 98 of the top 100 housing markets in the nation, with San Francisco and Honolulu the only areas bucking the trend.
 NAR projects the affordability index for all of 2012 will remain at historical highs, while mortgage interest rates will continue to be low.